robotics4good/socialrobots4development/README.md

 We invite research work as short papers (4-page limit, plus additional pages for references) for oral and/or poster presentation.
 We also invite two-page abstracts/work in progress papers presenting specific solutions that address the challenges and opportunities for social robots to serve developing countries.
 The short papers would focus on ideally demonstrating a beneficial effect on populations in the developing world using social robots/agents to present the scientific to practical challenges that may be encountered when they are deployed.
 The two-page abstracts could present ideas that have not yet been applied in practice but can demonstrate real potential.
 The workshop provides a platform for developing these two-page abstracts into real projects and encourages collaborative discussion between academic, researchers and potential funders.

 This inaugural workshop is an initiative to bring researchers together to network, present and discuss the challenges and opportunities in developing social robotic applications that can serve people and communities in the developing world.
 We also encourage to submit previously published work if relevant to the workshop topic.
 Panels will discuss lessons learned as well as highlight what can be done in the near future.
 All accepted papers will be published online on the workshop website.

+### List of relevant topics but not limited to:
+* Artificial/social agents for the developing world
+* Social Robots for rural populations
+* Robots addressing gender inequality, social injustice, healthcare awareness
+* Robots for agriculture, environmental protection, and sustainability
+* Social robotics for waste management
+* Socio-Cultural differences in user needs and expectations with robots
+* Cultural differences in user needs/expectations
+* Case studies on empowering economically marginalized populations using robots

 ### Important dates